BSG Elected Clinical Research Group Member Duties & Benefits

 Overview of how BSG supports you

-Every BSG committee/group has a Committee Support Officer who will support with taking meeting minutes, administrating internal appointments and other projects as needed, and will engage other BSG office staff as required.
+Every BSG committee has a Committee Support Officer who will support with taking meeting minutes, administrating internal appointments and other projects as needed, and will engage other BSG office staff as required.
 The BSG office can support with delivering events and educational materials.
-The BSG office organogram can be seen here
+Information on BSG office team available here

 6. 6